 Summary

-Organic fertilizers are slow-acting, calling the microbes into action which in turn helps improves your soil.
+Organic fertilizers are slow-acting, calling the microbes into action which in turn helps improve your soil.

-Synthetic fertilizers are fast-acting and single-purpose.
+Synthetic fertilizers are fast-acting and short-term for a single-purpose.
+They are usually made from fossil fuels or mined mineral deposits.
 Excess may harm plants and waterways.

 ~Melissa the Empress of Dirt ♛